Prompt Tuning Decision Transformers with Structured and Scalable Bandits: Introduction

 \section{Introduction}

 The ability to exploit large amounts of offline data is crucial for training foundation models capable of generalizing across diverse tasks~\citep{radford2018improving, reed2022generalist, brohan2022rt}.
-In Reinforcement Learning (RL), a seminal contribution is the Decision Transformer (DT)~\citep{chen2021decision}, which reframes offline RL~\citep{levine2020offline} as a sequence modeling problem, thereby leveraging powerful Transformer architectures.
-The Prompting Decision Transformer (PDT)~\citep{xu2022prompting} further extends DT from single-task to multi-task settings, enabling large-scale models and generalized pre-training in offline meta- and few-shot RL~\citep{xu2022prompting, mitchell2021offline}.
+In Reinforcement Learning (RL), a seminal contribution is the Decision Transformer (DT)~\citep{chen2021decision}, which reframes offline RL~\citep{levine2020offline} as a sequence modeling problem, thereby unlocking powerful Transformer architectures for offline RL.
+DT is particularly well-suited for offline RL because it sidesteps the well-known instabilities of temporal-difference learning with function approximation~\citep{sutton_rlbook}, which are exacerbated under distribution shift in the offline setting, by replacing discounted, moving-target value estimates with stationary return-to-go conditioning, autoregressive sequence modeling, and causal attention mechanisms~\citep{chen2021decision}.
+The Prompting Decision Transformer (PDT)~\citep{xu2022prompting} further extends DT from single-task to multi-task settings, enabling large-scale models and generalized pre-training in offline multi-task and few-shot RL~\citep{xu2022prompting, mitchell2021offline}.
 Analogous to prompting in Large Language Models (LLMs), PDT differentiates tasks through a \textit{stochastic trajectory prompt} prepended to the context, allowing it to identify and model optimal action marginals for each task in the offline dataset.
+This makes PDT particularly appealing for offline multi-task RL, as it avoids additional learning on the downstream task while enabling efficient and robust adaption of the model's behavior at inference time, solely through adjustments of the prompt.

-However, PDT samples segments of prompts uniformly at random from expert demonstrations, overlooking a key limitation: \textit{not all prompts are equally informative for differentiating tasks}.
-Surprisingly, this issue persists even in offline datasets from fully observable Markov Decision Processes (MDPs).
-We hypothesize that the sampling of non-informative prompts from the expert demonstrations can diminish PDT's ability to differentiate between tasks, thereby leading to performance degradation.
+However, PDT samples prompts uniformly, overlooking that not all prompts are equally informative, even in fully observable MDP.
+We hypothesize that the sampling of non-informative prompts from expert demonstrations can diminish PDT's ability to differentiate between tasks, thereby leading to performance degradation.

+While improving on PDT's uninformed prompt-sampling strategy, prior works on PDT prompt-tuning suffer from key limitations.
+The approach by~\citet{yuan2024pre} replaces trajectory prompts with less-expressive goal-conditioning and relies on hindsight relabeling.
+The generative approaches by~\citet{hu2023prompt, hu2024prompt} are not applicable in discrete settings and don't adhere to causal relationships between prompt tokens.
+Furthermore, all of these works treat prompts as flat, unstructured inputs and operate directly on MDP modalities, which leads to poor scaling with prompt size and state- and action-space sizes.